Skip to main content

 37. Cut – For the Most Edgy

-Any form of advertisement, marketing collateral or event that turns heads, pushes the envelope or steps outside of the box to get noticed.
-There is one winner for this category.
+Any form of advertisement, marketing collateral or event that turns heads, pushes the envelope, or steps outside of the box to get noticed.
+Only one credit union will receive this award.

 back to top